anishparikh56-ai/security-tooling/Readme.md

 sudo ./suidfinder -x
 </pre>

-3. Strings 2.0 - Malware is not my domain and I could barely tell what the script is doing here.
+3. Strings 2.0 (String dem up) - Malware is not my domain and I could barely tell what the script is doing here.
 This will take thorough reading and analyzing compared to other scripts.
 I know what the string utility is used for, just not it's inner workings.

 <pre>
 gcc -o strings2 strings2.c -lm